Tuesday, Wednesday and Thursday 8:30AM-4PM.

 For those that need EMG, the thin size of the needle (much finer than a blood-taking needle and around the size of an acupuncture needle) means the test should not be too uncomfortable, but it may leave a small bruise and some discomfort in the muscle for a little while after the test.

-Please fill in the form below to arrange an appointment:
+Please fill in the form below to arrange an appointment for your test, with no wait time and reports to your doctor same day: